How to Create Your First Dashboard in Slingshot in 4 Easy Steps

 For this example, we will add date and territory filters.

 Simply navigate to the top left under the New Dashboard title and select + Add Filter.

 You will want to select a date filter, connect our visualization set your date range, and click Create a filter.

-You can do the same thing with adding a dashboard filter for territory:
+You can do the same thing by adding a dashboard filter for territory:

 So once you are happy with your dashboard – just give it a name, hit the check on the top right, and save it wherever you wish.

 Want to know Slingshot even better?
 Check out these 9 project management features to improve your team’s productivity.